-- You have established a healthy communication channel so that when things get tough, you both know what approach to take to promote healthy conflict resolution.
+- You have established a healthy communication channel so that when things get tough, you both know what approach to take to communicate openly and promote healthy conflict resolution.

 - You are genuinely excited to live with your partner, and you are not trying to move in with them to lessen your mortgage.

-- You see a future with your partner, and you have both discussed the potential outcome of your relationship.
+- You see a future with your partner, there are no commitment issues, and you have both discussed the potential outcome of your relationship.

 - You have both agreed that you are okay to try living together.
-When things fail, both of you have a backup plan.
+When things fail, both of you have a way out.

 - You have cohabited, traveled, and spent a lot of time together, and feel like you know each other so well that no shocking behaviors will arise from living in the same house or apartment.

-- You do not feel any pressure living with your partner in one house, and your desire to live together stems from taking your healthy relationship to the next level.
+- Neither of you feels pressured to live in one house, and your desire to live together stems from taking your healthy relationship to the next level.

-- You are happy to give your partner physical and emotional space when needed and vice versa.
+- You are happy to give your partner alone time when needed and vice versa.

-- All the conversations you have had about living together typically arrive at the same conclusion that it is a good idea and you both want to do it.
+- All the conversations you have had about living arrangements typically arrive at the same conclusion that it is the best idea and you both feel the same way.